tkfka1/tkfka1/README.md

 ## ⚡ Fun Facts

-- (e.g., I love coffee and travel frequently)
+- I love coffee and travel frequently
-- (e.g., I enjoy learning and taking on new challenges)
+- I enjoy learning and taking on new challenges

 <details>
 <summary>Certifications</summary>